Court hands blow to Dems who sued over Florida ballot order

 The judge ordered the state to come up with a new way to list candidates but did not specify how the state should comply.
 Any changes would have applied only to ballots being contested by Democrats and Republicans — and would have had its first real test in November’s presidential election.

-The Florida Democratic Party, which was not a party to the lawsuit, did not have immediate comment, nor did the national Democratic Party, which was challenging similar ballot order laws in three other states.

 In its ruling Wednesday, the Atlanta-based 11th Circuit Court of Appeals said the plaintiffs in the case lacked standing to sue Florida’s Secretary of State, Laurel Lee.
+The majority opinion said the plaintiffs did not demonstrate they were harmed.

 “None of them proved an injury in fact.
 And any injury they might suffer is neither fairly traceable to the Secretary nor redressable by a judgment against her because she does not enforce the challenged law,” the court ruled.

-It said that Florida’s 67 county elections supervisors — none of whom were named as defendants in the case — were responsible for placing candidates on the ballot, not the secretary of state.
+The appellate court, which instructed the lower court to dismiss the case, said that Florida’s 67 county elections supervisors — none of whom were named as defendants in the case — were responsible for placing candidates on the ballot, not the secretary of state.

+Phone calls seeking comment from the Secretary of State’s Office were not immediately returned.

+Some studies suggest that there is a “primacy effect” favoring the first name listed in an election contest, although the extent of it remains in dispute.

 The suit is one of several recent battles playing out in the legal arena over Florida’s ballot box.